Zsolt Kopa*, Marton Keszthelyi and Nikolaos Sofikitis Pages 2665 - 2668 ( 4 )

 Conflicting findings lead the attention to the study of biochemical features of the oxidant vs. antioxidant equilibrium.
 Higher exposure to antioxidants will result in “reductive stress”, which has harmful effects on sperm function, moreover can negatively influence embryo development.
 Reductive stress is as dangerous as oxidative stress and may act as a cause of different human pathologies.

 Conclusion: An intact balance of oxidant and antioxidant systems is required for normal sperm function.
 No guideline exists for the antioxidant dose regimen and treatment duration.
 Overdosing can result in reductive stress, which is also harmful to fertility and can cause several diseases.
 Assessment of the pre-treatment redox status can be recommended before the administration of exogenous antioxidants.

-Antioxidants, male infertility, oxidative stress, reactive oxygen species, reductive stress
+Antioxidants, male infertility, oxidative stress, reactive oxygen species, reductive stress, exogenous antioxidants.

 Andrology Centre, Department of Urology, Semmelweis University, Budapest, Andrology Centre, Department of Urology, Semmelweis University, Budapest, Department of Urology, Ioannina University School of Medicine, Ioannina